Skip to content

 How to use URI commands

-Note: Most of these commands do not require special permissions.
-However, if you are attempting to launch system-level security or registry-related tools, you may need to run your command prompt with Admin Privileges.
-PowerShell
+Note: Most commands do not need special permissions.
+However, some system-level tools may require you to run your command prompt with Admin Privileges.

 List of App URI Commands